이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 - Allows filters to be turned on and off.

-The order of the retention filter list changes indexing behavior.
+Note: The order of the retention filter list changes indexing behavior.
 If a span matches a retention filter early in the list, the span is either kept or dropped.
 Any matching retention filter lower on the list does not catch the already-processed span.

 Spans Indexed column for each retention filter is powered by the